doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 # Visuals
-This module improves the visual fidelity of the game while preserving the original visual design.
+Improves the visual fidelity of the game while preserving the original visual design.

 ## Visuals Base
 AI-upscaled and hand-painted high-definition textures for a vanilla-plus installation.